How to Eliminate Malaria

-Either providing antimalarial drugs and quick diagnostic tests, that are extremely important in detecting the virus, living in one of the exposed regions, constantly fighting against infected mosquito’s bites or only visiting the affected regions for a vacation, the help with malaria elimination starts with your education.
-More prevention and quicker action when needed will only follow the learning about transmission, symptoms, and virus itself.
+Either providing antimalarial drugs and quick diagnostic tests, that are extremely important in detecting the disease, living in one of the exposed regions, constantly fighting against infected mosquito’s bites or only visiting the affected regions for a vacation, the help with malaria elimination starts with your education.
+More prevention and quicker action when needed will only follow the learning about transmission, symptoms, and the ilness itself.

 Countries affected by malaria, together with their development partners, have made great steps towards its elimination since the year 2000.
 Still, more than 435,000 lives are claimed by the disease each year.
 Moreover, the 2018 World Malaria Report, issued by the WHO, reports 3.5 million more cases in the 10 most exposed African countries, compared to the year before.